warc0s/hdd-failure-rate-ml/README.md

 ## Handling Class Imbalance

-The dataset exhibits a significant class imbalance, with approximately 0.75% of the HDDs failing.
-Specifically, daily failures range between 8-13 out of over 280,000 operational drives.
+The dataset exhibits a significant class imbalance, as selecting a random day's CSV file for training would show that only about 5-10 HDDs fail each day, out of a large number of operational drives.
+This means that on any given day, failures are relatively rare, leading to a highly imbalanced dataset.

 ### Step 2.1: Daily Failures Review